 - “Make sure you know as much as possible about the tour company beforehand.
 Check out the age range and interests of fellow travellers if possible and also have a look at the itinerary,” suggests Zoë.

 - Likewise, Daniela says “Study the tour dossier so you know where you will be going on a daily basis.
-Familiarise yourself on the local customs, learn a few phrases such as ‘please’ and ‘thank you’, and make sure you have plenty of memory on your camera!”
+Familiarise yourself with the local customs, learn a few phrases such as ‘please’ and ‘thank you’, and make sure you have plenty of memory on your camera!”

 - Think about any special requirements you may have and let your tour company know when booking.
 If you have allergies, health complaints that may dictate the kind of accommodation you can stay in or have special dietary needs, it’s important to tell your guide so they can arrange any provisions for this and make sure you enjoy your time away.